PARACLETE CHRISTIAN SERVICE 2019-20

 JUNIORS – Three (3) projects OR fifteen (15) hours per semester = six (6) projects OR thirty (30)

 SENIORS – Three (3) projects OR fifteen (15) hours per semester = six (6) projects OR thirty (30) hours

 per school year

-*** TRANSFER STUDENTS – need to meet with Mr. Gavel in Room A6 (Trailers) to discuss expectations
+*** TRANSFER STUDENTS – need to meet with your religion teacher to discuss expectations.

-Your religion teacher may be a source of ideas and information, but all Christian Service activities need approval from Mr. Gavel (Room A6 Trailers)
+Your religion teacher may be a source of ideas and information and you will need approval from him or her for your particular project.

-OVERVIEW à If your activity falls into one of the following themes and/or the following specific categories it will probably be accepted/
+OVERVIEW If your activity falls into one of the following themes and/or the following specific categories it will probably be accepted.

 CORPORAL WORKS OF MERCY

 The Corporal Works of Mercy are found in the teachings of Jesus and give us a model for how we should treat others, as if they were Christ in disguise.
 They “are charitable actions by which we help our neighbors in their “bodily needs.”
 They respond to the basic needs of humanity as we journey together through this life.

 - BURY THE DEAD